kartoza/docker-qgis-base/README.md

 * QGIS Server installation

 For QGIS Versions 2.x use the v2 recipe folder.
-For QGIS Versions 3.x use the v3 recipe folder.
+For QGIS Versions 3.x use the v3 recipe folder (coming soon).